godisren/RSocket-Demo/README.md

 # Introduction

 This tutorial refers to Mark Heckler's [vedio](https://www.youtube.com/watch?v=WJuMkgxDyEA&list=LL&index=2) about introducing the RSocket in transporting data.
-TODO short introduction about author
+Mark Heckler is architect, developer and the author of `Spring Boot Up & Running`.

-In this project, I just practiced by following Mark Heckler's instructions to clearly understand how the RSocket works and run in my local environment.
-I drawed the system architecture diagram based on the vedio as below to know where we are and how services to communicate with each other.
+In my project, I just practiced by following Mark Heckler's instructions to clearly understand how the RSocket works and run in my local environment.
+I drawed the system architecture diagram based on the vedio illustration as below to know where we are and how services to communicate with each other.

 ![RSocket Demo](./images/rsocket_demo.png)